 An example fit is shown in Fig. 5 for the cumulative MinBias charge distribution for DOM (1,1).
-The collected charge distribution is shown in the black histogram, while the fit to the data is shown as the black line.
+The collected charge distribution is shown in the black histogram, while the fit to the data is shown as the red line.
 The extracted SPE charge template from the fit is shown in blue.
-Both the
+Both the fit and extracted SPE charge template have been scaled by the average residual shown in Fig. 4.